atstake/atstake/README.md

-# atstake
+# Ethereum contracts used by Atstake

+This repository contains all of the Ethereum contracts used by Atstake.
+We encourage our users to carefully review these contracts to gain confidence in the security of your agreements.

-All the solidity contracts used by Atstake are in the 'contracts' directory.
+All the solidity contracts are in the 'contracts' directory.
 Read the comments at the top of AgreementManager.sol for an overview of all contracts.

 Agreements that use only ETH are managed by AgreementManagerETH_Simple.sol.
 Its deployed address is 0x6FDE4cd3c359a5aCedce58D01eDF2dB26eDB44ff.